hamersaw/conduit-poc/README.md

 service/matching/taskWriter.go
     writeTaskLoop that reads <requests, reponse chan> from chan ensures only one entity is writing or updating at a time

-## notes
-document transactionality to ensure no double-scheduling of tasks
-    even under failure

-how do we scale so a queue is on two TaskServices?
-    if we lease tasks from the queue (for our buffered queue) then a failure means that no other taskservice can pick up those tasks on restart (failure) the taskservice will receive a heartbeat meaning it was responsible for those tasks heartbeat reporting can failover to another task service meaning task hearbeat has a taskservice id (for which taskservice leased it) is there an extreme corner case where the taskservice is unable to receive heartbeats, but is not down?

-        2022-04-15
-        once a taskservice sends a task to a worker - remove it from the local buffer doesn't need to be in local buffer to process heartbeats frontend initiates longpoll for work from one taskservice if it doesn't receive a task within n -> initiate longpoll from another in a busy system it should only contact a single taskservice (without work it may contact all) still get fast passthrough if taskservice createstask during longpoll report metrics on taskservice queue length so frontend doesn't have to choose randomly should improve speed significantly - otherwise if all are empty use a default (so long polls get work quick) **frontend, taskservice, and database can scale independently**

-    2022-04-15
-    need separate queue manager to dynamically read queue statistics from redis and create / delete queues from different servers if it dies -> we lose the dynamic scalability until it comes back up (no big deal)

-        IncreaseQueueReplicas
-        DecreaseQueueReplicas

-when reloading the buffer use "lease expiration < NOW && heartbeat_expiration < NOW"